Frequently Asked Questions About Chiropractic

 Since the purpose of your check-up is to maximise your brain-body connection by correcting any distortions in your spine, your body will work more efficiently and effectively following any required corrections.

-With a spine free from structural distortions you will be (re-)programming more optimal movement with your training as well as get the most out of your session and reduce any risk of injury.
+With a subluxation free spine you will be (re-)programming more optimal movement with your training as well as get the most out of your session and reduce any risk of injury.

 Do I have to attend the workshops?